 Choose an Intimate Venue

 Look for venues that have special meaning to you as a couple.
-This could be a place where you had your first date, a location that holds fond memories, or a venue that simply resonates with your personal style.
+Still, this could be a place where you had your first date, a location that holds fond memories, or a venue that simply resonates with your personal style.
 Choosing a venue with sentimental value can add an extra layer of significance to your wedding day.

 Focus on Personal Touches